itis2010me/CSE230MM/README.md

 - TUI navigation and control optimizations.
 [Done]

 ### G4
 - Implementation for the AI player game mode.
+[Done]
 - Implementation for variable game settings.
 (If time permits)
     - Players are allowed to change the followings:
         - Number of rounds